Parsa-Rajabi/CPSC-100/docs/syllabus.md

 *Failure to comply with any of these responsibilities, either knowingly or through negligence, will also be considered an act of plagiarism and subject to the same penalties.*

-### Artificial Intelligence (AI) / ChatGPT Policy

-The use of AI tools such as ChatGPT is permitted with specific guidelines (subject to audits).
-Please refer to the [AI Policy](ai-policy.md) for more information.

 ### Course Waitlist

 - Course waitlists are being handled centrally by the Computer Science department.
 Go [here](https://www.cs.ubc.ca/students/undergrad/courses/waitlists) for more information.
-Students who attend workshops will be given waitlist priority.
+Students who attend labs will be given waitlist priority.
 - If you do not plan to take the course, please remove yourself from the lecture or waitlist, so others may get in.
-- Emails to the instructors/TAs about waitlist position will not be answered.
+- Emails to the instructor/TAs about waitlist position will not be answered.

 ### Late Deliverables

-- Late assignments and pre-reading quizzes will receive no credit.
-- In the extraordinary circumstance (e.g., medical or family emergency) that you are prevented from completing and submitting components on time, or fully participating in your group's work, we may allow late turn-in.
-In this case, contact your TA or the course staff well in advance of the deadline (a usual expectation would be 24 hours).
-At the discretion of staff considering the circumstance, a penalty may still be imposed of a mark reduction of 0.98^(hours late).
+All course items (e.g. labs, projects, etc.) have a specific due date and time.
+Your work is late if it is not turned in by the deadline.
+Labs can be submitted up to 24 hours after the due date with a 25% penalty (unless explicitly stated otherwise).
+After 24 hours, the submission will not be accepted and a score of zero will be assigned.

+Exams (including post-class quizzes, midterm and final) and course project have a fixed deadline and cannot be submitted late.

+Make-up assessments (including clickers, labs, post-class quizzes, project, exams) will not be given.
+Sometimes life gets in the way of schedules.
+Sickness or other unplanned or extraordinary events happen and will be dealt with individually.
+It is your responsibility to ensure your situation is known to the instructor as soon as reasonably possible.
+You are accountable for being heard, which means you need to ensure that the instructor heard you.

+While "life happens," poor planning by you does not count.
+And definitely do not wait to discuss gray areas.
+For example, an interview opportunity arises (good!): you should not wait until the day before the lab is due to let us know that you could not complete the lab because you had to prepare for the interview.
+That would be considered poor planning.
+Good planning would be to alert the TA or Instructor that you got the interview and, while you hope to finish the lab, there is a concern.
+Then when you don’t finish on time, it’s clear that you planned your time and that will be taken into consideration.
+These "good planning" situations will be considered individually as per the instructor's discretion.

+In all cases, exceptional situations are considered on an individual basis, subject to the approval of the instructor and supported by legitimate and verified documentation.
+Refer to accommodations and concessions section below for more details.

 ### Remarking Policy

+As a teaching team, we strive to provide fair and accurate assessments of your work while also providing as much feedback.
+We encourage you to review the feedback and spend your time/energy where it serves you the most which will be learning from past mistakes and self-improvement.
+While you reserve your right to ask for a re-grade, we find debating grades an incredible drain on course staff time and energy and prevents us from serving students well and focusing on most important aspects of the course.
+Regrade requests are not an avenue for you to argue or debate about the grading scheme.
+Regrade requests are meant as a way for you to let us know about situations where the grading scheme may not have been correctly applied to your work.

 If you feel a course item has been incorrectly assessed you may request that the item be remarked.
 However, before making a remarking request, please complete the following steps: